10 Things to Know Before You Remarry

 - Parent as a team; get your plan ready.

 No single challenge is more predictive of stepfamily success than the ability of the couple to parent as a team.
 Stepparents must find their role, know their limits in authority, and borrow power from the biological parent in order to contribute to parental leadership.
-Biological parents must keep alive their role as primary disciplinarian and nurturer while supporting the stepparent’s developing role (read this series of articles for more on stepparenting).
+Biological parents must keep alive their role as primary disciplinarian and nurturer while supporting the stepparent’s developing role.
 Managing these roles will not be easy; get a plan and stick together.

 - Know what to tell the kids.
 Tell them: